Menard Correctional Center

 Menard Correctional Center, known prior to 1970 as Southern Illinois Penitentiary, is an Illinois state prison located in the town of Chester in Randolph County, Illinois.
-It houses maximum-security and high medium-security adult males.
-The average daily population as of 2007 is 3,410.
+It houses maximum-security and high-medium-security adult males.
+The average daily population as of 2007 was 3,410.

 Menard Correctional Center opened in March 1878; it is the second oldest operating prison in Illinois, and, by a large margin, the state's largest prison.
 Menard once housed death row; however, on January 10, 2003, the Condemned Unit closed when then Governor George Ryan granted clemency to all Illinois death row inmates.
 It is a part of the Illinois Department of Corrections.

 Menard Correctional Center's average prisoner age is 34 years old.
-Each inmate's average annual cost totals as of fiscal year 2018 $27,364.
+Each inmate's average annual cost totals, as of fiscal year 2018, $27,364.

 Current facility

 As of 2006, Menard Correctional Center has a total of 2600 acre, 41 of which are inside the grounds.

 The grounds are composed of six housing units.
-The South Lowers Housing Unit and the South Uppers Housing Unit house inmates with moderate aggression levels and those who currently have job assignments (Though closed for repairs in October 2018).
+The South Lowers Housing Unit and the South Uppers Housing Unit house inmates with moderate aggression levels and those who currently have job assignments (though they closed for repairs in October 2018).
 The North I Cell House contains the Step-Down Unit, and General Population.
 The North II Cell House contains inmates in disciplinary segregation, administrative detention, and the general population.
 The East Cell House is heavily monitored.
 Inmates assigned here are classified as either Level E, High, or Moderate escape risk.
 The West Cell House holds inmates that are either high or moderate escape risk and are classified as High Aggressive Inmates, as well as the Protective Custody Unit.

-Within the grounds there is also the Inmate Dining Hall, Chapel, Health Care Unit, Receiving and Classification Unit, Education Building, Maintenance and telecommunications Departments, Menard Division of Illinois Correctional Industries, and Randolph Hall, which acts as Menard's training complex for prison employees.
+Within the grounds are also the Inmate Dining Hall, Chapel, Health Care Unit, Receiving and Classification Unit, Education Building, Maintenance and Telecommunications Departments, Menard Division of Illinois Correctional Industries, and Randolph Hall, which acts as Menard's training complex for prison employees.

 Inmates who are illiterate attend school.
 Other inmates can enroll voluntarily.
 Menard had courses for elementary schooling and several high school subjects.

 The current industries at Menard include meat processing, knitting and sewing, manufacturing of floor care and cleaning products, waste removal, and recycling operations.

 Menard, as of 2006, employs approximately 854 prisoners.
 It has a daily population of around 3,416 inmates.
 The racial breakdown is 62% black, 28% white, and 9% Hispanic.
-Of the inmates housed at Menard 51% of offenders are incarcerated for murder, 21% of inmates have life sentences, and 33% are serving more than 20 years.
+Of the inmates housed at Menard, 51% are incarcerated for murder, 21% have life sentences, and 33% are serving more than 20 years.
 The average age of inmates at Menard is 34 years old.